SudoMagicCode/SudoSignals/docs/gettingStarted/createInstallation.md

 # Create an Installation

 sudoSignals can be used to monitor, control, and restart applications.
 We treat a computer as an `installation` which can manage and control multiple applications.
-Installations have a unique product-id which is used to link your computer and all of its operation to the web dashboard.
+Installations have a unique product-id which is used to link your computer and all of its operations to the web dashboard.

 Let's get started by creating an installation.

-## 1 Open the sudoSignals Dashboard
+## 1. Open the sudoSignals Dashboard

-We can start by heading to the sudoSignals dashboard at [dashboard.sudosignals.com](https://dashboard.sudosignals.com/)
+Start by heading to the sudoSignals dashboard at [dashboard.sudosignals.com](https://dashboard.sudosignals.com/)

-## 2 Create an Installation
+## 2. Create an Installation

-If you're creating your first installation you can click **Get Started**.
+If you're creating your first installation you can click `Get Started`.

 ![Create Installation 001](../assets/images/create-installation/create-installation-001.png)